hackclub/hackclub/workshops/py_Christmas/README.md

 # Shall we start coding?

-Create a new Python project on repl.it by visiting [this link](https://repl.it/languages/python3).
+Create a new Python project on repl.it by visiting https://repl.it/languages/python3 .
 ![alt Creating python repl](https://cloud-o0kfkx5c1.vercel.app/1creatingpyfile.gif)

 We are gonna make 2 python files.